tony-defa/swarm-cluster/apps/openldap/README.md

 ## Other notes

+### Known Issues
+TLS turned off on purpose for now.
+Trying to get openldap proxied via traefik with no luck so far.

 ### Backup
 OpenLDAP data and config are backed up every day a 4 AM and kept for 10 days.